awslabs/graphstorm/README.md

 | [Documentation and Tutorial Site](https://graphstorm.readthedocs.io/en/latest/) | [GraphStorm Paper](https://arxiv.org/abs/2406.06022) |

 GraphStorm is an enterprise-grade graph machine learning (GML) framework designed for scalability and ease of use.
-It simplifies the development, training, and deployment of GML models on industry-scale graphs with billions of nodes and edges.
+It simplifies the development and deployment of GML models on industry-scale graphs with billions of nodes and edges.

 GraphStorm provides a collection of built-in GML models and users can train a GML model with a single command without writing any code.
 To help develop SOTA models,